IBM/innovate-digital-bank/README.md

 We’ll take a use-case that has a bit of real-world familiarity to it — A digital bank.
 Naturally inspired by [Monzo](http://monzo.com/).
 Let’s call it Innovate.

 [A live version deployed on a kubernetes cluster in IBM Cloud is available for you try here](http://ibm.biz/digibank).
 To test it out, sign up for an account.
 A process runs periodically to dump randomized transactions and bills for user accounts, so give it a couple of minutes and refresh to see your populated profile.
-Otherwise, you can insert, modify & delete your own transactions, bills or accounts by directly invoking the APIs described in the [docs](#docs).

 ![Screens](docs/screens-1.png)